pcdavies/FlashCards/README.md

 # FlashCards

-Sample Objective C application for testing out various ios features
+Sample Objective C application for testing out various ios features.

+**Download** the file **FlashCardDemo.mp4** to view the demo running in an IOS Simulator.

 ## Load Application